 An ant walking over a sleeping persons chest may have all manner of explanation for the rising and falling of the fleshy ground.
-Philosophies and religions can grow from rampant speculation as to the real significance of the movement under foots (all antie eight of them).
+Philosophies and religions can grow from rampant speculation as to the real significance of the movement under foots (all antie six of them).
 When pushed to speak about my art I usually refer to it as a form of breathing.
 The manifestation of that breath in this world looks like art.

 Whether I am drawing a building, crafting a hallway, or sculpting an extended torus Im involved in portraiture non-human, but portraits none-the-less.

 A common thread that weaves through my art is an appreciation of visual stimulation of non-visual perceptions.

 I dont have any faith or reliance on the aesthetics of humans.
 If my motivation for the creation of art was to service the art appreciation of the local bipeds, I dont think I could fight the weight of apathy.
 My artistic efforts typically stem from a mood of compassion and adoration of the piece that lies veiled in the undeveloped form.
 Liberating these inherent forms is enough onto itself.

 If someone steps forward to caretake and maintain these works once they are complete so much the better.
 One less child for me to keep track of.

 On many an occasion startling horror lingers on the edge of the confrontable.
 I think this is often the case when one breaks into higher aesthetics.
 My way of dealing with this typically relies on a balancing dash of humor and two reminders from long time friends This too shall pass and You cant change what is, but you can learn to like it.

 My preference at the moment is sculpting in alabaster.
 The stone works well with hand tools.
 The involvement with the medium is immediate and protracted enough to form a relationship to the piece.